Skip to content

 How much are B2B influencers worth?

-How much do you pay an influencer?
-It's a hard question to answer.
+How much do you pay a B2B LinkedIn influencer?
+It’s a hard question to answer.
 And the truth is each situation will be different.
 It will depend on the following:

 • What you’re paying them to do.